 With branch locations in Bangkok, Udon Thani, Hat Yai and other popular cities, Sixt makes it easy to rent a car in Thailand.
 We offer a large variety of top quality rental cars to accommodate a variety of mobility needs.
-Scroll through our branch menu and book online at the location that will suit your trip best.
-Read on below for great ideas on how to make the most of our car rental deals in Thailand.
+Choose from our array of branches and book online for an easy car rental in Thailand.

 All renters and drivers must present a valid driving license and a valid passport upon collection of their Sixt car rental in Thailand.

 Drivers 23 years old and up can rent a car in Thailand with Sixt.

 Paying with a major credit card is the preferred method of payment and Sixt accepts all major credit cards.
 The payment method must be valid, issued in the name of the driver and be presented at the time of vehicle pick-up.
 We do not accept any prepaid cards or debit cards.

 When booking a prepaid rate, your credit card will be charged before the start of your rental.
 Any extra costs that occur during the car rental will also be charged to your credit card.